-There are no specific rules for Software as a Medical Device from an intellectual property protection point of view, i.e. the software as such will be protected by copyright law; whether patent protection can be sought needs to be assessed individually.
+There are no specific rules for Software as a Medical Device from an IP protection point of view, i.e. the software as such will be protected by copyright law; whether patent protection can be sought must be assessed individually.

 6.6 Can an artificial intelligence device be named as an inventor of a patent in your jurisdiction?
+Why or why not?

 Exclusively natural persons can be named and registered as an inventor for patents, as the legal institution of an "e-person" is not recognised in Austrian law.
 If an AI device should "invent" a patentable product, this goes back to the actual inventor (natural person) of the AI device.
+According to the Patent Act, only human beings can qualify as inventors.

-6.7 What are the core rules or laws related to government funded inventions in your jurisdiction?
+6.7 What are the core rules or laws related to government-funded inventions in your jurisdiction?

 In principle, the rules of the Patent Act regarding service inventions (section 7 et seq.
-Patent Act) apply to inventions made within academic (see question 6.4), or other public-funded institutions (see e.g. the Federal Act on General Matters Pursuant to Article 89 of the GDPR and the Research Organization (Forschungsorganisationsgesetz, (FOG)), Federal Law Gazette I 341/1981, as amended by Federal Law Gazette I 116/2022, and Federal Act on the Institute of Science and Technology Austria (IST-Austria-Gesetz (ISTAG)), Federal Law Gazette I 69/2006, as amended by Federal Law Gazette I 75/2020).
+Patent Act) apply to inventions made within academic (see question 6.4), or other public-funded institutions (see e.g. the Federal Act on General Matters Pursuant to Article 89 of the GDPR and the Research Organization (Forschungsorganisationsgesetz, (FOG)), Federal Law Gazette I 341/1981, as amended by Federal Law Gazette I 52/2023, and Federal Act on the Institute of Science and Technology Austria (IST-Austria-Gesetz (ISTAG)), Federal Law Gazette I 69/2006, as amended by Federal Law Gazette I 75/2020).